HarcourtsAcademy/grav-ha-user/pages/01.courses/10.property-management/02.pm_program/property-management-program.md

   tag: [training,property management,property management program,property managers]

 target_groups:
   -	New and experienced property managers
   -	Office managers and business owners wanting to stay current in The Harcourts Way
   -	Those wanting to achieve their real estate licence

-qualification_units:
-  - id: CPPDSM4007
-  - id: CPPDSM4010
-  - id: CPPDSM4013
-  - id: CPPDSM4016

 course_structure: The Property Management Program consists of online learning and 4 classroom workshops that may run consecutively over 2 days or separately.